awcodify/sysctl-theme/docs/seo.md

 ## Monitoring Your SEO Performance

-While the Sysctl theme optimizes your site for search engines, it's important to monitor your performance:
+While the Arsxy theme optimizes your site for search engines, it's important to monitor your performance:

 1. Set up [Google Search Console](https://search.google.com/search-console/about) for your site
 2. Connect [Google Analytics](https://analytics.google.com/) by adding your tracking ID to `_config.yml`